hbux/AttendanceRegisterProject/README.md

 :exclamation: **Important update for the Attendance Registration Project**

+Details on how to run the programs for the first time and running the programs normally.

 **Backend: First run-through**
 1. Open AttendanceRegisterProject in VS Code
 2. View > Terminal